Ludwig Buchhorn

-Karl Ludwig Bernhard Christian Buchhorn (18 April 1770, in Halberstadt – 13 November 1856, in Berlin) was a German painter and engraver.
+Karl Ludwig Bernhard Christian Buchhorn (18 April 1770 – 13 November 1856) was a German painter and engraver.

 Life

-Between 1790 and 1793, Buchhorn was at the Prussian Academy of Arts.
+He was born in Halberstadt.
+Between 1790 and 1793, he studied at the Prussian Academy of Arts.
 In addition to aquatint and lithography, Buchhorn adopted from his teachers a Crayon style.
+He studied at the Berlin Academy of Arts and worked for the Chalcographic Society in Dessau.

 In 1797, he got a job as a draftsman and engraver in Dessau, where he worked until 1803.
 He then worked for a time as a freelance artist.